MRS CHU'S STORY

 Mei-Ling ‘Lola’ Poon was born judgmental.
 She was also born in the Year of the Rat.

-It was soon after starting school, and developing her new behavioral strategies of compliance, that Lola started to mumble.
+It was soon after starting school and developing her new compliant behavioral strategies that Lola started to mumble.
 The mumbling was subtle at first, but by the time she turned eight Lola’s mumbling was quite noticeable to everyone around her.
-It was one of her fellow students—and Lola’s closest friend at the time—Angelina Winkelstein, who’d first pointed the mumbling out to Lola.
+It was one of her fellow students—and Lola’s closest friend at the time—Angelina Winkelstein who’d first pointed the mumbling out to Lola.

 “Why do you mumble all the time, Lola?” asked Angelina, genuinely interested to hear Lola’s response.

-“I don’t mumble,” was Lola’s matter-of-fact, hooded-eyed, reply.
+“I don’t mumble,” was Lola’s matter-of-fact reply.